openmash/vista-hl7/hl7mediator/readme.txt

 Dependencies
 This module depends on the util-spring module.
 See the readme for that module on how to build and compile it.
-(It is basically the same, mvn clean install)

 Steps
+To build this code, run unit tests, and create an OSGI bundle use the command below.
+Note that since this is an integration module, the "unit" tests will need to connect to a local activemq server as well Mirth.
+In addition, if building in the same environment with other similar routes on other machines, be sure that their consumers on ActiveMQ do not interfere with this routes or unit tests may fail (false positive).

+> mvn clean install

 To run the code in a local Spring container with Camel during development:

 > mvn camel:run

-To build this code and create an OSGI bundle:

-> mvn clean install

 To deploy the resulting bundle to a Nexus repository edit the distributionManagement element of the pom to match your repository and then